UTU-Health-Research/bio_library/README.md

 Key python constraint: 3.10

-Run pip install wherein the pyproject.toml file is located.
+run pip install wherein the pyproject.toml file is located.
 Either use flag -e to enable editing of the source.
 The location can also be a github repository

     (base)  pip install -e .

       * dynamically keeps the module up to date

     (base)  pip install .

       * requires re-installation as new features are produced

 A successful installation has the following input: